andrewoh531/docker-buildkite/README.md

 # docker-buildkite
-This is a docker image that is used for Buildkite to help build, test and deploy various repositories.
+This is a docker image that is used within my Buildkite pipeline to help build, test and deploy various artifacts.
 This image currently has the following libaries and tooling:

 - Node.js (version 8)
 - Python 3